 - insertborderwidth: The three-D border’s size surrounding the insertion cursor.
 The default value for this option is zero.

-- insertofftime: During the blink cycle of the insertion cursor, the number of milliseconds it is off is inserted off time.
+- insertofftime: During the insertion cursor’s blink cycle, the number of milliseconds it is off is inserted off time.
 The blinking can be suppressed by setting this choice to zero.
 The default value for this option is three hundred.

-- insertontime: During the blink cycle of the insertion cursor, the number of milliseconds it is on insert on time.
+- insertontime: During the insertion cursor’s blink cycle, the number of milliseconds is on insert on time.
 The blinking can be suppressed by setting this option to zero.
 The default value for this option is six hundred.

 - insertwidth: This option represents the insertion cursor’s width.
 The default value for this option is two pixels.

-- padx: Internally padding is done to the left and right of the text area and the size of this padding is represented by this option.
+- padx: Internally, padding is done to the left and right of the text area, and this option represents the size of this padding.
 One pixel is the default value for this option.

-- pady: Internally padding is done above and below of the text area and the size of this padding is represented by this option.
+- pady: Internally, padding is done above and below of the text area, and this option represents the size of this padding.
 The default value for this option is one pixel.

 - selectborderwidth: This option represents the border width around the text that is selected.

-- spacing3: There is excess space that is vertical which is assigned below each line of text and this option represents the amount of that extra vertical space.
-If there is a line wrap, there is addition of space after the last line only.
+- spacing3: There is excess space that is vertical, which is assigned below each line of text, and this option represents the amount of that extra vertical space.
+If there is a line wrap, there is an addition of space after the last line only.
 The default value for this option is zero.

-- state: Keyboard and mouse events get response from text widgets and this response is available when the state is set to the value NORMAL.
-There is no response if the state value is set to DISABLED and the contents cannot be modified programmatically.
+- state: Keyboard and mouse events get a response from text widgets, and this response is available when the state is set to the value NORMAL.
+There is no response if the state value is set to DISABLED, and the contents cannot be modified programmatically.

-- tabs: The position of the text based on the tab characters is controlled by this option.
+- tabs: This option controls the position of the text based on the tab characters.

 - wrap: If the lines to be displayed are too wide, then they are controlled by this option.
 If this option is set to WRAP, then the line is broken after the last word fits.
 If this option is set to CHAR, then the line is broken at any character.